-- 2 teaspoons ground cinnamon
+- 2 tsp ground cinnamon

-- 1 teaspoon ground ginger
+- 1 tsp ground ginger

-- 1/2 teaspoon ground nutmeg
+- ½ tsp ground nutmeg

-- 1/4 teaspoon ground cloves
+- ¼ tsp ground cloves

 - 1/8 tsp black pepper, finely ground

-- 3 eggs, at room temperature
+- 3 large eggs, at room temperature

-- 2 teaspoons vanilla extract
+- 2 tsp vanilla extract

 - 1 cup pecans, finely chopped

-- 1/8 teaspoon salt
+- 1/8 tsp kosher salt

-- 1 teaspoon vanilla extract
+- 1 tsp vanilla extract

-- 1 tablespoon granulated sugar
+- 1 Tbsp granulated sugar, optional

 Discovering Outlander after Season 1 first aired, Tammy quickly went down the rabbit-hole on social media and podcasts and found a world of like-minded fans who not only tolerated her obsession, but encouraged the madness!
 She combined her Outlander-inspired interest for scotch whisky with her continuing passion for baking and storytelling in her blog, Scotch & Scones…Explorations in a glass and in the oven.
 Joining the staff of Outlander Cast as the resident baker has brought Tammy full circle, from a podcast fan to a contributing writer.
 You can follow her on Twitter, Instagram, and Pinterest at @scotch_scones, and find her on Facebook at @scotchandsconesblog.